 The first benefit is that hybrid training shoes can give you a “best of all worlds” type of feel.
 This means that your shoes can do pretty well when lifting, tackling HIIT workouts, and even doing shorter runs.

 For niche examples, cross-training shoes that are super stable in nature will lack comfort when running and can leave your feet feeling fatigued.
-Conversely, running shoes can lack stability when training heavy and compromise performance.
+Conversely, running shoes can lack stability when training heavily and compromise performance.

 2. Only Need One Pair of Shoes